-- 2 Enter a name for the version label in the Version Label field.
+- 1 Invoke the Label dialog box as described above.
+The Label dialog box appears. - 2 Enter a name for the version label in the Version Label field.
 Version labels can be up to 254 characters.
-You can use alpha, numeric, and special characters except for colons (:), asterisks (), plus signs (+), minus signs (-), and double-quotation marks ("). - Options 3 To modify label options, click the Options bar and change any of the following: - Float label with tip: Select Yes to always keep the label assigned to the latest revision of the file.
-Every time a new revision is checked in, the label will move (or float) to the latest revision.
-To keep the new label assigned to the revision you are assigning it to now, select No. - If label exists: Specify what to do if the label you are assigning is already assigned to a different revision: - Prompt: Asks what you want to do. - Reassign: Moves the label to the revision you selected.

-• Do not Reassign: Leaves the label where it is, rather than moving it to the revision you selected.
+You can use alpha, numeric, and special characters except for colons (:), asterisks (), plus signs (+), minus signs (-), and double-quotation marks (").

+Options 3 To modify label options, click the Options bar and change any of the following:

+- Float label with tip: Select Yes to always keep the label assigned to the latest revision of the file.
+Every time a new revision is checked in, the label will move (or float) to the latest revision. - To keep the new label assigned to the revision you are assigning it to now, select No. - If label exists: Specify what to do if the label you are assigning is already assigned to a different revision: - Prompt: Asks what you want to do. - Reassign: Moves the label to the revision you selected. - Do not Reassign: Leaves the label where it is, rather than moving it to the revision you selected.

 TIP To save these options as the new default, select the Save Settings check box.
-For more information on setting default options, see "Setting Default Options" on page 174.
+For more information on setting default options, see "Setting Default Options" on page 131.